7 Bluetooth Protocol Stack and GATT

 Option B: CI = 1000 ms (matched to data rate)

-Notifications per CI: 1 per second (exact match)
+- Notifications per CI: 1 per second, exactly matching the data rate.

 Option C: CI = 1000 ms + peripheral latency = 4

-Buffers 5 readings, sends in single burst every 5 seconds
+- It buffers 5 readings and sends them in one burst every 5 seconds.

 Key insight: The connection interval should match the data generation rate, not the maximum throughput capability.
 A heart rate monitor sending 8 bytes per second needs CI = 1000 ms, not CI = 7.5 ms. Using peripheral latency to skip unnecessary connection events further reduces average current by 3–5x.
 Most BLE battery life problems stem from connection intervals that are too aggressive for the actual data rate.